stefanofa/awesome/TOPICS.md

 *   [code-hike/codehike](https://github.com/code-hike/codehike) - Build rich content websites with Markdown and React

-## ai-search-engine

-*   [zaidmukaddam/scira](https://github.com/zaidmukaddam/scira) - Scira (Formerly MiniPerplx) is a minimalistic AI-powered search engine that helps you find information on the internet and cites it too.
-Powered by Vercel AI SDK!

 ## minimalistic-ai-search-engine

 *   [zaidmukaddam/scira](https://github.com/zaidmukaddam/scira) - Scira (Formerly MiniPerplx) is a minimalistic AI-powered search engine that helps you find information on the internet and cites it too.
 Powered by Vercel AI SDK!